 At the end of the article, we’ll draw a conclusion, make a list of pros and cons and give it a rating from 0 to 5, depending on how well it did.

 We know that just by looking at the size of the scrolling bar you feel a bit of boredom creeping in, but let’s put that aside for a while and remind ourselves why we’re here for; your security and privacy matter most.

-We’ve included a table of content so you could navigate the contents of this review freely, without having to go through all of the sections, but we’d strongly recommend you to pay attention to stuff like privacy policies and terms of service while you’re out there.
+We’ve included a table of contents so you could navigate the contents of this review freely, without having to go through all of the sections, but we’d strongly recommend you to pay attention to stuff like privacy policies and terms of service while you’re out there.
 Let’s proceed.

-- Bit of company details
+- A few company details